Last update 13 November 2024

 Thanks to a vast amount of data, the tunnel listing is split across multiple pages: please select from the list below.
 Page 4 contains industrial and narrow gauge lines, plus large bridges that are not officially tunnels but nevertheless may appear to be so.

 This Forgotten Relics page may be of interest.
-The film within it describes how tunnels were built.
-Additionally, this online schematic atlas is a very worthy resource showing stations and tunnels.
+A film within it describes how tunnels were built.

 This document dated 1979 is a British Rail catalogue of its listed buildings 7.2Mb file.
 It is not limited to tunnels; there are undoubtedly other designations since then.